The Force is cheap with this one: Score Jedi: Fallen Order (Xbox One) for just $28

 Never pay full price for a video game.
 Never, ever.
 I don't care if it's the hottest game of the year or the game you've been waiting a lifetime to play.
 Because if you can be patient for just a little while, a lower price awaits you -- possibly a lot lower.

 Case in point: Star Wars Jedi: Fallen Order debuted late last year to widespread acclaim, but with a $70 price tag.
-Now, just two months later, you can get it for half as much.
-For a limited time, CDKeys has Star Wars Jedi: Fallen Order for Xbox One for $28.09.
+Now, just two months later, you can get it for less than half as much.
+For a limited time, CDKeys has Star Wars Jedi: Fallen Order for Xbox One for $26.79.
 That's for an instant-delivery digital download of the deluxe edition, which includes some cosmetic character skins and behind-the-scenes art and videos.
-Note that this was $34 the last time I shared this deal, but the price has fluctuated several times since then.
+Note that this was $34 the first time I shared this deal, and then has dropped a little more in just the last couple of days after the deal reappeared for $28.
+The price continues to fluctuate, which is good news for us.

 The game is "a fun mashup of Dark Souls, Tomb Raider and Metroid Prime, with a story that'll grip you like a Sith Lord."
 That's according to CNET's Fallen Order review, which also praised its satisfying lightsaber combat.